Easey Garment Factory (依時製衣廠)

 The founders of Easey Garments (Left to right): S.P.
 Tong (WKYP, 1972-12-10), Wu Yiu-kwan, Chan Lee-pak, Ursula Tong

-For the past half a century, Easey Garment has been one of the largest jean manufacturers in Hong Kong although the firm has been relatively low key despite having been a public company and owning prime real estate in HK island as the firm focused primarily on contract manufacturing for foreign brands and never heavily promoted its own labels like its peers Texwood, Lawman and Bang Bang.
+For the past half a century, Easey Garment has been one of the largest jean manufacturers in Hong Kong although the firm has been relatively low key despite having been a public company and owning prime real estate in HK island as the firm focused more on contract manufacturing for foreign brands and never promoted its own labels (Easy Jeans and TESS) as heavily as its peers Texwood, Lawman and Bang Bang.

 Easey was founded in 1967 by S.P.
 Tong (唐守平), Wu Yiu-kwan (胡耀坤, 1935-2015, also known as Wu Yiu) and Chan Lee-pak (陳利柏, also known as Chan Lee) with Tong serving as its first chairman and managing director responsible for overall strategic direction and handling global sales, Wu managing the factory and Chan handling product quality and procurement of raw materials.
 Little info is available about Tong’s early years, but he entered the garment industry in the late 1950s as his biographical description during the firm’s IPO in 1972 mentioned 13-15 years of industry experience.
 As for Wu, he was born in his native Kaiping in Guangdong province and after his father was killed by the Japanese in the Philippines during World War II, he had to drop out of school after 5 years of primary school and 1.5 years of secondary school to support his family.
 In 1954, the 18 years old Wu came to HK with HK$5 in his pocket and started out working as a coolie in construction sites.
 He later spent 12 years working at Sun Wah Garment Factory (新華製衣廠) where he went from an apprentice to become the factory manager.
 Wu was great with people management and many workers followed him to Easey where they worked for decades (one of his generous acts was sharing profits with his staff and helped them purchase properties).